1 Day Eating Okonomiyaki in Osaka

 TRANSPORTATION: Kintetsu-Nara Station → Ikoma Station via Rapid-Express Osaka-Namba Kintetsu-Nara Line then Morinomiya Station via Local Cosma Square Kintetsu-Keihanna Line (26 min, 4 stops then 4 stops, ¥860)

-We did not enter the castle itself, instead finding amusement from the flipping, sword-throwing street performers putting on a show out front!
-Even if you don’t have this daring entertainment at your disposal, you can walk through Nishinomaru Garden and it’s more than six hundred cherry trees for ¥200, ride golden shimmering boats around the moat for ¥1,500, or simply stroll around the expansive Osaka Castle park for free to find scenic landscaping like the plum grove which blooms in February and March.
-However you spend the time, this is the most iconic landmark in the city—akin to the Eiffel Tower in Paris—so you should take definitely incorporate this monument in your sightseeing agenda!
+We didn’t enter the castle itself, instead finding amusement from the flipping, sword-throwing street performers putting on a show out front!
+Even if you don’t have this daring entertainment at your disposal, you can walk through the more than 600 cherry trees of Nishinomaru Garden for ¥200, ride golden shimmering boats around the moat for ¥1,500, or simply stroll around the expansive Osaka Castle park for free to find scenic landscaping like the plum grove which blooms in February and March.
+However you spend the time, this is the most iconic landmark in the city—akin to the Eiffel Tower in Paris—so you should definitely incorporate this must-see monument into your Osaka for first-time visitors sightseeing agenda!

 Shinsaibashi-suji